burlachenkok/burlachenkok.github.io/_posts/2020-9-26-About-me-in-KAUST-post.md

 published: true
 ---

-I hold a master’s degree in computer science from Bauman Moscow State Technical University (BMSTU), Russia.
+I hold a masterâ€™s degree in computer science from Bauman Moscow State Technical University (BMSTU), Russia.
 After graduating from BMSTU, I worked in several prominent Moscow companies, such as Huawei, NVIDIA, and Yandex.

 After spending time in industry I have backed into academia.